-- 20 Member States (Austria, Belgium, Croatia, Cyprus, the Czech Republic, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK) were identified in which taxpayers face issues when seeking reimbursements of VAT which could lead to a potential infringements of the right to deduct and the principle of neutrality.
-These issues primarily concern the conditions taxpayers are required to meet before a claim will be repaid, and the length of time taken for a taxpayer to receive a reimbursement. - Two Member States (Austria and Germany) were identified in in which there is both no requirement to pay interest in domestic law and interest is not paid in practice by the tax administration on a delayed repayment, despite this being a requirement set out in CJEU case law. - Six Member States were identified where separate issues with regards to interest have been highlighted: - In Hungary, although there is a general right to interest in domestic law, the period taken to carry out an audit is not to be considered when determining whether the VAT reimbursement deadline has passed and
+- We have identified 20 Member States (Austria, Belgium, Croatia, Cyprus, the Czech Republic, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK) in which taxpayers face issues when seeking reimbursements of VAT which could lead to a potential infringement of the right to deduct and the principle of neutrality.
+These issues primarily concern the conditions taxpayers are required to meet before a claim will be repaid, and the length of time taken for a taxpayer to receive a reimbursement. - We have identified 2 Member States (Austria and Germany) in which there is both no requirement to pay interest in domestic law and interest is not paid in practice by the tax authority on a delayed repayment, despite this being a requirement set out in CJEU case law. - We have identified 6 Member States where separate issues with regards to interest have been highlighted: - In Hungary, although there is a general right to interest in domestic law, the period taken to carry out an audit is not to be considered when determining whether the VAT reimbursement deadline has passed and